Stripe Payments Review

 And then there’s the other thing, which you’ll see if you take a look at the list of integrations Stripe supports:

-Stripe doesn’t actually natively support mobile payments or any sort of in-person payments, something I think is actually a failing on the company’s part.
+Stripe doesn’t natively support mobile payments or any sort of in-person payments, something I think is a failing on the company’s part.
 (Everyone else seems to be realizing the benefits of omnichannel commerce.)
 But Stripe will let other developers use its API to create mobile payment apps.

 One of the nicest things about pay-as-you-go processors is that they generally have a pretty clear pricing structure.
 For each credit card transaction, Stripe charges just a single flat rate:

 Stripe also supports ACH (direct deposit) and Bitcoin transactions.
 You’ll pay just 0.8% per each transaction, up to a maximum of $5.